CSB5/driver_evaluation/README.md

 The evaluation data-set is organized as follow:

-### Genomic and transcriptomic data from 15 TCGA cancer types:
+### Genomic and transcriptomic data from 15 TCGA cancer types

 Point mutations and copy number variation data for all cancer types were obtained from [GDAC](https://gdac.broadinstitute.org) via Firehose.
 Expression data for tumor and normal samples for all cancer types was downloaded from the [TCGA website](https://tcga-data.nci.nih.gov) (level 3).
 Samples from which the 3 data types were not available were excluded.